 Cape May Café Character Breakfast is located in Disney’s Beach Club Resort at Walt Disney World.
 Cape May Café serves all-you-care-to-eat buffets at breakfast in a lively, beach-themed restaurant, and it participates in the Disney Dining Plan.
 It also accepts the Tables in Wonderland card for a 20% discount.
 Like most character breakfasts, it’s not a good value on the Disney Dining Plan, but it’s not a terrible value, either, especially with kids.
 Goofy “and friends” (almost always Minnie and Donald) meet and greet guests during this Disney Character Dining experience, which serves a variety of breakfast favorites, including Mickey Waffles, a fresh fruit and yogurt bar, fresh-baked pastries, breakfast pizza, biscuits and gravy, and other options.

 We’ve visited Cape May Café a few times, most recently on our honeymoon when we stayed at Disney’s BoardWalk Resort.
 We first began dining here in 2007 out of necessity, because we wanted to do a character meal but couldn’t grab reservations anywhere else.
-Since, we’ve found that it’s one of the best character meals on property, with great breakfast variety and great costumes for characters we like.
+Since, we’ve found that it’s one of the best character meals on property, with great breakfast variety and great costumes for characters we like, without crowds.

 Like the rest of Disney’s Beach Club Resort, the ambiance and atmosphere at Cape May Café is nice.
 Pastel-colored umbrellas, beach chairs, and croquette clubs decorate the restaurant.
 These really set the mood nicely for the meal, although in 2010 some of the window-facing ones appeared a bit sun-faded.
 Obviously a very minor observation, but for the prices charged, Beach Club should always be in tip-top shape.